MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 #### Background React Instances

-*This section is only necessary if you are *explicitly* launching a React Native instance without an `Activity` (for example, from within a native push notification receiver).
+*This section is only necessary if you're *explicitly* launching a React Native instance without an `Activity` (for example, from within a native push notification receiver).
 For these situations, CodePush must be told how to find your React Native instance.*

 In order to update/restart your React Native instance, CodePush must be configured with a `ReactInstanceHolder` before attempting to restart an instance in the background.
 This is done in your `Application` implementation.